d0n601/drinkingAge/README.md

 # drinkingAge
-A client side implementation of an age resitriction gateway to filter visitors by drinking age in their region.
+A client side implementation of an age resitriction gateway to filter visitors by drinking age.

 ## Purpose
 This script was developed specifically for alcohol related sites.
 When a user inputs their birthday, their age is calculated, and then compared with the drinking age of their selected location.
 This allows the site owner's to determine if visitors are of legal age in their place of residence.